michalczaplinski/hydration-mitosis-demo/README.md

   we pass a more complex expression to `<For each={} />` like e.g.
   `<For each={someObject.items.concat(otherItems)}>`.

+- For some reason, Mitosis wants to by default handle state with `mobx-react` and CSS with Emotion.
+I see no inherent reason for that, but I'm sure it could be configured to output more vanilla components.

 - _Mitosis syntax is meh_.
 The syntax is similar to React but it's not React and it kinda shows.
 It's definitely a bit more tedious to define your components this way and there are [some gotchas](https://github.com/BuilderIO/mitosis/blob/main/docs/overview.md#gotchas-and-limitations), too.